aram2608/aram2608.github.io/_pages/about.md

 I’m a microbiologist and developing bioinformatician interested in how microbes interact with their environments and hosts.
-I currently study the actinobacteria _Frankia_ at the University of New Hampshire, where I use RNA-seq and comparative genomics to uncover the molecular signals that shape symbiotic relationships.
-I enjoy translating large biological datasets into meaningful insights through Python and R, and I am passionate about building tools that support biological discovery.
+I currently study the actinobacteria _Frankia_ at the University of New Hampshire, where I use RNA-seq and comparative genomics to try and uncover the molecular signals that shape their symbiotic relationship.
+I enjoy translating large biological datasets into meaningful insights and discoveries through Python and R, and I am passionate about building tools and pipelines that support biological discovery.
 Outside the lab, I love teaching microbiology and helping students gain confidence at the bench.

 When I’m not in the teaching lab or digging through sequencing data, you’ll usually find me outdoors.
 I love hiking, fishing, and exploring new places,